 - 1) In determining whether a property forms part of a particular category, the following must be applied:

 - a) the use of the property

 - b) the permitted use of the property

 - c) a combination of (a) and (b)

 - 2) The following are the determined categories of properties by the Municipality:

 - a) Residential Properties

 - b) Business and Commercial Properties

 - c) Industrial Properties

 - d) Agricultural Properties

 - e) Public Service Purposes (Owned and used by State)

 - i. health;

 - ii. education, including libraries;

 - iii. police stations;

 - iv. prisons; or

 - v. courts of law,

 - f) Public Service Infrastructure

 - g) PBO's

 - h) Mining

 - i) Multiple Purposes

-- i) Vacant Land
+- j) Vacant Land

+- k) Railway Siding